FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 # IANA Considerations

-A number IANA actions are required.
+A number of IANA actions are required.
 There are two registry updates in order to define the eap.arpa. domain.
 A new registry is created.
 The "noob@eap-noob.arpa" registry entry is deprecated.